-Inter Emirates Motors Celebrates Remarkable Market Growth In 2023
+Inter Emirates Motors Celebrates Remarkable Market Growth in 2023

-IEM's efforts in the UAE resulted in an increase of nearly 4.5% in market share In 2023, Inter Emirates Motors achieved nearly 70% Year-on-Year growth.

-Dubai, UAE: Inter Emirates Motors (IEM), a subsidiary of Ali & Sons Holding LLC and the official distributor of MG Motor in the United Arab Emirates (UAE), proudly announces the exceptional performance achieved throughout 2023, marking a triumphant year of growth and accomplishment.
+(MENAFN- Golin MENA) Dubai, UAE, 19th December 2023: Inter Emirates Motors (IEM), a subsidiary of Ali & Sons Holding LLC and the official distributor of MG Motor in the United Arab Emirates (UAE), proudly announces the exceptional performance achieved throughout 2023, marking a triumphant year of growth and accomplishment.

 Through persistent dedication and strategic initiatives, Inter Emirates Motors has reached new heights, achieving a notable increase in market share to almost 4.5% in the UAE.
 This firmly establishes its position among the top five key players in the industry.
 This exponential growth underscores the distributor's commitment to excellence and customer-centric strategies.